talshorer/git-dissect/README.md

 ## Future

 * Better handling of error conditions.
+* Move configuration into `gitconfig`.
-* Manage the hosts configuration in `git-dissect` itself.
-Implement an easy way to add/remove hosts.
+  * Implement an easy way to add/remove hosts.
-* Allow running on the same host in multiple paths/worktrees.
+  * Fill in missing configuration values from `sshconfig`.
 * If `git dissect collect` is interrupted after some information was collected, call `git bisect` with what we have instead of throwing everything away.